bcgov/chefs-tms-poc/backend/api/tms/README.md

 1. Use docker-compose (ensure docker-compose is installed and available) - refer to the end of the file for docker-compose debugging steps

-    Update .env to point to the correct SSO api credentials Update docker-compose.yaml to include the correct SSO api credentials
+    Update docker-compose.yaml to point to the correct SSO api credentials

     cd <CLONE_FOLDER>/api/tms